 Determining When a Parent is Unfit for Custody in Maine

 During divorce, few issues are as contentious as child custody.
-In some cases, one parent may claim the other is unfit.
+In some cases, one parent may claim the other parent is unfit.

 Casting doubt on the parenting skills and intentions of an ex-partner is an age-old ploy of parents jockeying for a better custody arrangement during separation or after divorce.